Dwood15/Tempera/README.md

 ### Tempera is:
   - A mishmash of code from Kornman00 an TheFieryScythe's Open Sauce project, as well as SilentK and abyll's haloforge project.
   - Between major refactorings and feature updates.
+  - In Pre-Alpha

 ### Tempera is in need of:
   -  Feedback and help.
 No need for halo-specific modding experience.
 Just C++ and C knowledge.

 ### Tempera is not:
   - Stable.
 (I'm not even willing to consider this alpha phase yet)
   - Good for your health.
-The codebase will make you use a number of swears cursing my name.
+The codebase will make you use a number of swears, probably cursing my name.

 ### Building Tempera Requires:
   - capstone_static.lib, - On-the-fly decompilation and debugging for Exception handling (not yet implemented) (bundled in repository)